Bergen: War against ISIS goes global Niger battle underlines global nature of ISIS fight

 The classic example of how successful this approach can be was the overthrow of the Taliban in Afghanistan in the winter of 2001, which was accomplished by some 100 US Green Berets on the ground calling in American airstrikes.
 The Green Berets also allied with many thousands of Afghan militiamen to defeat the Taliban.

-The Obama and Trump administration's reliance on Special Operation Forces and drones in many ways is a sound policy.
+The Obama and Trump administrations' reliance on Special Operation Forces and drones in many ways is a sound policy.
 There is no desire from the American public for large-scale ground wars against groups such as ISIS and al Qaeda.
 Not only are these costly in blood and treasure, but such large-scale interventions are often not necessary to fight relatively small terrorist groups.

 Take the fight against the hundreds of militants affiliated with ISIS who in May seized the city of Marawi